 Retailing is one of the oldest business that human civilization has known.
 The Indian retail industry has emerged as one of the most dynamic and fast-paced industries due to the entry of several new players.
 Total consumption expenditure is expected to reach nearly US\$ 3,600 billion by 2020 from US\$ 1,824 billion in 2017.
-It accounts for over 10 per cent of the country's Gross Domestic Product
+It accounts for over 10 per cent of the country's Gross Domestic Product (GDP) and around 8 per cent of the employment.
+India is the world's fifth-largest global destination in the

-Assistant Professor, Post Graduate institute of Agri-Business Management, Junagadh Agricultural University, Junagadh Gujarat, India.
+Assistant Professor, Post Graduate institute of Agri-Business Management, Junagadh Agricultural University, Junagadh, Gujarat, India.

-Assistant Professor, Post Graduate institute of Agri-Business Management, Junagadh Agricultural University, Junagadh Gujarat, India.
+^{} Assistant Professor, Post Graduate institute of Agri-Business Management, Junagadh Agricultural University, Junagadh, Gujarat, India.

-Associate Professor, Post Graduate institute of Agri-Business Management, Junagadh Agricultural University, Junagadh Gujarat, India.
+Associate Professor, Post Graduate institute of Agri-Business Management, Junagadh Agricultural University, Junagadh, Gujarat, India.